Kong/cloud-migration-journey/README.md

 <!-- /code_chunk_output -->

 ## Description and purpose

-This demo will provide you with an understanding of how Kong Gateway and Kong Mesh can be leveraged to de-risk and lift-and-shift connections during a migration to the cloud.
+This demo will provide you with an understanding of how Konnect and Kong Mesh can be leveraged to de-risk and lift-and-shift connections during a migration to the cloud.
 We will deploy an example monolithic application (in the cloud) to simulate an on-premise environment.
 We will also deploy a Kubernetes environment where services migrated from the monolith will be moved to.

 ### Migration Journey Phases

-In phase 1 we will ...  (high level descriptions please)

-In phase 2 we will ...

-In phase 3 we will ...
+Once the AWS Infrastructure has been provisioned you will step through the Cloud Migration Journey in three phases.
+Each phase has an explicit objective, and will build upon the previous.

+**Phase 1 :** During this Phase the Monolith and Konnect Dataplane(also referred to as a runtime instance) will be deployed.
+The objective of this phase is to familiarize yourself with Konnect and step through how to expose the Monolith through the Konnect.

+**Phase 2 :** In Phase 2, we will begin to deploy the Kong Mesh Global Control Plane and the On-Premise Environment.
+The objective of this phase is to familize ourselves with Kong Mesh Global Control Plane, Universal Mode, the concept of Kong Mesh Zones, and finish with re-configure our Konnect Runtime-instance so that communication flows over the mesh network.

+**Phase 3 :** Finally, in Phase 3 it's time to cutover.
+The objective is to deploy the Kong Mesh Cloud Zone and Microservice to the Amazon EKS, and execute the Traffic Route Policy that will re-direct traffic to the microservice.

 ## Using this repository

 This repository uses a `Makefile` as the main entry-point for the demo.
 We are using `AWS` for our demo infrastructure, `Terraform` to deploy the AWS infrastructure, and `Ansible` to deploy the Kong services to the environments.
 In addition, we are using `Docker` to package up the code found in this repository and any tooling required to simplify the locally installed prerequisites for the user of this project.

 ### Prerequisites